kanthoney/sql-motif/doc/index.md

 dialects.default.escape(verbatim('unescaped')); // unescaped
 ```
-* `Idenifier`.
+* `Identifier`.
 Used to specify that the item to be escaped is an identifier, e.g.

 ```
 const { Identifier } = require('@kanthoney/sql-motif');